sushantkapare-dev/AWS_Devops_Zero_to_Hero/Grafana/Q set1.md

 ## What are the key advantages of using Grafana in a DevOps environment compared to other monitoring and visualization tools?

 Grafana offers several advantages, including its open-source nature, support for various data sources, templating, alerting, and a strong user community.
 It provides flexibility in creating custom dashboards and is widely adopted in the DevOps world, making it easier to find resources, plugins, and integrations.

+## What are Grafana plugins, and how can you install them?

+Grafana plugins are extensions that enhance Grafana's functionality.
+You can install them via the Grafana CLI, the built-in plugin manager, or by manually placing the plugin files in the plugins directory.
+Popular Grafana plugins include Loki, Tempo, and many data source plugins for different databases and monitoring systems.